 There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

-Although the Wyoming Game and Fish Department does not have much to say on regulations regarding these types of snakes in Wyoming, it is prohibited to kill Faded Midget Rattlesnakes because the state protects them.
+Although the Wyoming Game and Fish Department does not have much to say about regulations regarding these types of snakes in Wyoming, killing Faded Midget Rattlesnakes is prohibited because the state protects them.

 But since the common prairie rattler is so easy to come across, it is entirely lawful to take the life of this venomous snake.